vsgosnell/MD-Simulation-Analysis/README.md

 # Molecular Dynamics Analysis of Vaccine-Receptor Complexes

 ## Overview
-This repository contains scripts, example data, and figures for analyzing molecular dynamics simulations of vaccine-receptor complexes.
-The workflow focuses on structural stability and flexibility metrics including RMSD, RMSF, radius of gyration, and hydrogen bonding.
+This repository contains a reproducible post-processing and visualization workflow for molecular dynamics simulations of vaccine-receptor complexes.
+The pipeline was developed to analyze structural stability, flexibility, compactness, and hydrogen bonding patterns from GROMACS simulation outputs.

+The workflow includes scripts for converting GROMACS `.xvg` files into clean `.csv` files, generating publication-ready plots, and documenting the full analysis from raw post-processing output to final figures.

+## Analyses Included
+- Root mean square deviation (RMSD)
+- Root mean square fluctuation (RMSF)
+- Radius of gyration (Rg)
+- Intramolecular hydrogen bond analysis

 ## Repository Structure
-- `scripts/` : R scripts used for MD analysis and plotting
+- `scripts/` — R scripts for file conversion, analysis, and plotting
-- `data/` : small example input files for analysis
+- `data/` — small example datasets used to demonstrate the workflow
-- `plots/` : example output figures
+- `plots/` — example output figures generated from the analysis scripts
-- `docs/` : protocol and workflow documentation
+- `docs/` — step-by-step workflow documentation and analysis vignette
+- `results/` — placeholder folder for local full-size results, excluded from GitHub when necessary

 ## Tools Used
 - GROMACS